trishnagoswamy/all-programs/README.md

 all-programs
 ============

-This repository consists of all the programs of webdriver
+This repository consists of all the programs of webdriver and TestNG